How you can help wildlife

-You can protect wild animals from the cruelty of tourist entertainment by taking action on your own vacations.
+You can protect wild animals from the cruelty of tourist entertainment by taking action on your vacation and when you travel.

-It only takes a few simple steps to protect wildlife on your vacations.
-Download our short guide to being an animal friendly tourist and find out how.
+It only takes a few simple steps to protect wildlife on your vacation and when you travel.

-We are working with tour operators like World Expeditions and Intrepid Travel who are committed to animal friendly holidays.
-Over 100 travel companies have committed to ending the sale and promotion of venues that offer elephant entertainment, such as rides and shows.
+We are working with tour operators like G Adventures and Intrepid Travel who are committed to animal friendly vacations.
+Over 200 travel companies have committed to ending the sale and promotion of venues that offer elephant entertainment, such as rides and shows.

 Are you a travel company looking to join our movement?
 We want to hear from you.
 Find out how you can help lead the travel industry to protect wildlife.